Called to Communion with Christ and one another

 A parish/groups of parishes may book their preferred dates by contacting Thornhill Ministries (028 71351233) or firstname.lastname@example.org.

-Courses can take place in the home parish or Parish Liturgy Teams may wish to come to Thornhill House, Derry, for training. simply decide when you would like to book for the 6-unit course.
-Choice of days and choiceof times.
+Courses can take place in the home parish or Parish Liturgy Teams may wish to come to Thornhill House, Derry, for training.
+We are happy to facilitate what is best for a parish.

 MINISTERS OF THE WORD - Called to Proclaim